zcaceres/MPC/Operating-Manual/OperatingManual.md

 Administration should be vigilant to sudden changes in students mood or behavior after they begin mentor/mentee relationships.
 While there have not been any problems in the MPC so far, it's important to be aware of unhealthy relationships.
 If a student expresses that their mentor makes them uncomfortable or crossed personal lines, the MPC must offer the student the option to change mentors.
 If a mentor has made students uncomfortable, they should be removed from any databases of the MPC so that no further students interact with them.

+###Residency Program
+Residents will affect the MPC community.
+You need to be careful when choosing them.
+The most important element to watch for is attitude.
+Residents should be friendly people with a growth-mindset.
+These traits are more important than their qualifications.
+Ideally, a resident is both.
+But if you must choose between a highly-qualified applicant with a negative or destructive attitude and a less qualified but more positive applicant, choose the latter.

+Residents sign an agreement where the MPC sets up expectations...

 Mentors